MohammadAdnan242/Todo-list-App/README.md

 npm start

-Open your browser and navigate to http://localhost:5173 to see the application in action.
+Open your browser and navigate to http://localhost:5173 to see the application in action. or
+I deployed it on netlify with url :https://todolistapp1230.netlify.app/

 Code Quality
 The code is well-organized and modular.
 Proper comments are added to enhance readability and maintainability.